IULIAN-COSTEA/Countries_Ratings/README.md

 ####  2. Country Credit Rating results

-**RandomForest model** provided the best results across all evaluation metrics.
+**RandomForest model** provided the best results with an **F1-Score** of **71.10%** across all evaluation metrics.
 Also, the training time was very good for this model when compared with the others.
-Unexpectendly, LightGBM model was the most computationally expensive.
+Unexpectendly, *LightGBM model* was the most computationally expensive.
 There is some overfitting present in some models.
 This should be handled by some further finetunning on the selected model at a later stage.
 <br>
 <div align="center">